Medicare Part D Costs in 2022

 Remember that your premium does not count towards the out-of-pocket threshold that gets you out of the donut hole should you reach the coverage gap stage.

-As is the case with Part B premiums, high income earners (over $88,000 or $176,000 if filing jointly) may have to pay an income-related adjustment amount in addition to their premium.
-Your income is taken from your tax returns from two years ago, so in 2021, from your 2019 taxes.
+As is the case with Part B premiums, high income earners (over $91,000 or $182,000 if married and filing jointly) may have to pay the Income-Related Monthly Adjustement Amount in addition to their premium.
+Your income is taken from your tax returns from two years ago, so in 2022, your premium rates will be calculated from your 2020 taxes.

 Even though you have prescription drug coverage under a Part D plan, you will still be responsible for covering copayments and/or coinsurance after you reach your plan’s deductible.